 2.1 Measures

-This study utilized three questionnaires: a cognitive load questionnaire consisting of 20 statements using a Likert scale ranging from 0 to 10, an emotional intelligence questionnaire with 44 statements using a 4-point Likert scale, and an academic stress level questionnaire utilizing the educational stress scale for adolescents with a 4-point Likert scale.
+This study utilized three scales: a cognitive load scale consisting of 20 statements using a Likert scale ranging from 0 to 10, an emotional intelligence questionnaire with 44 statements using a 4-point Likert scale, and an academic stress level questionnaire utilizing the educational stress scale for adolescents with a 4-point Likert scale.
 The study may encounter biases or limitations, especially considering various factors that can influence the dependent variable based on existing theoretical frameworks.
-To minimize these biases, the instruments were meticulously designed to be as specific as possible.

-2.2 Prosedure and Data Analysis
+2.2 Procedure and Data Analysis

 Before participating, respondents were briefed on the confidentiality and anonymity of their responses.
 The questionnaires were distributed online using Google Forms, and the collected data were analyzed using SPSS 25 for Windows to assess the validity and reliability of the questionnaires.
 Subsequently, normality was tested using the Kolmogorov-Smirnov test, linearity was tested using tests for linearity, multicollinearity was assessed, heteroskedasticity was tested, and hypothesis testing was conducted using bivariate and multivariate correlation analyses.
-This study may encounter biases or limitations, especially when considering various factors that can influence the dependent variable based on existing theories.
-To minimize this, it's important to ensure that the questions in the instruments are designed to be as specific as possible.

 3. results and discussion

-3.2 Validity and Reability
+3.2 Validity and Reliability

 Table 1.
-Validity of cognitive load questionnaires
+Validity of cognitive load scale